-Salman Khan Is Hell Bent To LOCK HORNS With Ranbir Kapoor; Is Rivalry The Reason?
+Salman Khan Is Hell-bent To LOCK HORNS With Ranbir Kapoor; Is Rivalry The Reason?

 Ranbir & Salman To Lock Horns At Box Office

-Interestingly, Ranbir & Ayan have booked Christmas too for their upcoming film, Brahmastra .
-Now, we have to wait and watch, if anyone of them will compromise with the Christmas release or would rather choose to lock horns at the box office.
+Interestingly, Ranbir & Ayan have booked Christmas too for their upcoming film, Brahmastra.
+Now, we have to wait and watch, if one of them will compromise with the Christmas release or rather choose to lock horns at the box office.

 Amid all this, reports also suggest that Luv Ranjan is in talks with Deepika Padukone as he wants to cast her opposite Ranbir in his next.
-The film also stars Ajay Devgn and it will be an out and out entertainer film.
+The film also stars Ajay Devgn and it will be an out and out entertainer.

 Post the release of Sanju, Ranbir Kapoor is surely on the roll.